SSimonada2007/Silent-Cheat-Engine/README.md

 This version of the Sulent Cheat Engine Runner only supports **Windows**.

 # Features
- - Runs Cheat Engine without installing, undetected
+ - Runs Cheat Engine undetected

 <br>

 # How to use
  0. **-WARNING-** run only in the folder where it is.
 (You can create a shortcut.)
+ 0. **-WARNING-** you must have Cheat engine installed! ()
- 1. Run it.
+ 3. Run it.
- 2. Click on "Run Cheat Engine".
+ 4. Click on "Run Cheat Engine".
 (Run only once.
 If it wont run at the first time report it on gihub!)

 <br>